-The following are full Bible references to the contents of the Christian Confession of Faith (CCF).
+The following is the Christian Confession of Faith (CCF).

 I agree in full with all the doctrines contained in the CCF; I believe they are a Scriptural summary of the Christian Faith.
 The making of this confession was before I knew any of its many contributors (who represented a wide variety of backgrounds and nationalities).